- Introduction to Rental Property Maintenance

 - RentRedi Maintenance Request Form: When you add your tenants to RentRedi, they’ll be able to submit maintenance requests directly from their app.
 This provides a standardized collection form you can use to more easily manage the requests and accurately assess the severity (or lack thereof) of the issue from your RentRedi maintenance dashboard.
 In the RentRedi app, you’ll receive a notification when a new maintenance request is submitted.

-- Maintenance Coordination Services: If you use maintenance coordination services via RentRedi, ensure the tenant has saved the dedicated phone number (sent in the invitation email & also included in their RentRedi app) so the tenant will be calling them and NOT you.
+- Premium Maintenance Services: If you use premium maintenance services via RentRedi, ensure the tenant has saved the dedicated phone number (sent in the invitation email & also included in their RentRedi app) so the tenant will be calling them and NOT you.
 Tenants and contractors can resolve the issue independently, while you are able to manage & see everything from the maintenance dashboard provided in RentRedi.

 #3: Use a Maintenance Request Form